 "A friend is one of the nicest things you can have, and one of the best things you can be. “ ~Douglas Pagels

 Early in his career as a Funeral Director, Dane Erlewein knew he wanted to operate his own mortuary.
 Having worked for a large firm, he wanted families he served to experience the service a smaller, family-owned mortuary could provide.
-In 1995, the Erlewein family - Dane, and his wife, B.J., decided to form a partnership and build Erlewein Mortuary in Greenfield with his parents, Bruce and Judi, as investors.
+In 1995, the Erlewein family (Dane and his wife, B.J., and Dane’s parents, Bruce and Judi) decided to form a partnership and build Erlewein Mortuary in Greenfield.

 Our Valued Staff

 Dane A. Erlewein, Funeral Director/Owner